tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/产品简介/产品概述_intl_en.md

 ### Profile and relationship chain hosting
-IM provides a holistic solution for profile and relationship chain management, storing user profiles (for example, nicknames, profile photos, and custom profile fields), friend lists, blacklists, and other information.
+IM provides a holistic solution for profile and relationship chain management, storing user profiles (for example, nicknames, profile photos, and custom profile fields), friend lists, blocklists, and other information.
 IM's profile and relationship chain hosting service provides a backup service with up to 12 copies and multi-data center remote deployment to improve service quality and disaster recovery performance.
 For more information, see [Profile Management](https://intl.cloud.tencent.com/document/product/1047/33520) and [Relationship Chain Management](https://intl.cloud.tencent.com/document/product/1047/33521).

 ### Account authentication
 Data security is ensured with asymmetric encryption ECDSA-SHA256 and hash encryption HMAC-SHA256 (HMAC-SHA256 is recommended).
 Developers can directly use the app’s own account to quickly integrate IM services, freeing themselves from tedious account mapping work.
 With simple SDK integration and convenient API calls, it is easy to authenticate user accounts (UserID) and passwords (UserSig).
 For more information, see [Login Authentication](https://intl.cloud.tencent.com/document/product/1047/33517).

 ## Management and Monitoring
-In addition to basic instant messaging features, IM provides a convenient, easy-to-use console, which allows you to create apps, download IM SDKs, query app configurations, perform joint app testing, and integrate instant messaging capabilities.
+In addition to basic instant messaging features, IM provides a convenient and easy-to-use console, which allows you to create apps, download IM SDKs, query app configurations, perform joint app testing, and integrate instant messaging capabilities.
 IM console also supports various features such as backend message delivery, group management, and statistics.
 For more information, see [Console Guide](https://intl.cloud.tencent.com/document/product/1047/34577).

 ## Advanced Features
 ### RESTful APIs
 RESTful APIs are HTTP management APIs that provide the app backend with a management entry at the backend.
 For the list of RESTful APIs currently supported by IM, see [RESTful API Overview](https://intl.cloud.tencent.com/document/product/1047/34620).

 In addition to RESTful APIs, IM Console also provides simple features such as data management and one-to-one and one-to-many messaging.
 Developers can manage, view, and test data in IM Console.
-In contrast, RESTful APIs are less user-friendly, but they can provide more powerful management capabilities.
+RESTful APIs are less user-friendly, but they can provide more powerful management capabilities.

 ### Third-party callbacks
 When IM initiates a [third-party callback](https://intl.cloud.tencent.com/document/product/1047/34354), it sends requests to the app backend before or after an event.
 Then, the app backend synchronizes data accordingly or intervenes in the subsequent processing of the event.
 IM provides a diverse set of callback APIs, which are free of charge.
-For more information, see the [List of Callback Commands](https://intl.cloud.tencent.com/document/product/1047/34355).
+For more information, see the [Callback Command List](https://intl.cloud.tencent.com/document/product/1047/34355).

 ## Support for Private Deployment
 Private deployment allows an enterprise to deploy systems directly to its own servers and save data locally.
 IM provides the private deployment feature to assist enterprises in the deployment, implementation, and OPS of the private version.
 If needed, please apply for the [IM private service](https://intl.cloud.tencent.com/apply/p/itvi76h023).
 >?To apply for the IM private service, you need to log in with your root account of Tencent Cloud.

 ## Security and Compliance
 Compliance is the foundation for the development of Tencent Cloud IM, which meets the compliance requirements of different countries and industries.
-In addition to ensuring the **security, compliance, availability, confidentiality, and privacy** of the services it provides, IM also provide relevant support for its customers to **meet their and their customers' compliance requirements, reduce repeated investment in audit work, and improve auditing and management efficiency**.
+In addition to ensuring the **security, compliance, availability, confidentiality, and privacy** of the services it provides, IM also provides relevant support for its customers to **meet their and their customers' compliance requirements, reduce repeated investment in audit work, and improve auditing and management efficiency**.

-<b>IM has passed SOC 1, SOC 2, and SOC 3 audits, meets the requirements of China's Cybersecurity Classified Protection 2.0 (Level 3), and is certified to ISO 9001, ISO 20000, ISO 27001, ISO 27017, ISO 27018, ISO 27701, ISO 29151, CSA STAR, NIST CSF, BS 10012, and K-ISMS.</b>
+<b>IM passes SOC 1, SOC 2, and SOC 3 audits, meets the requirements of China's Cybersecurity Classified Protection 2.0 (Level 3), and is certified to ISO 9001, ISO 20000, ISO 27001, ISO 27017, ISO 27018, ISO 27701, ISO 29151, CSA STAR, NIST CSF, BS 10012, and K-ISMS.</b>